By Markey Read

 You expect that the company will provide you with a reasonable working environment, pay you as agreed, offer opportunities for growth and development, and reward you for good work.
 In return, the company expects that you will show up and do the job as agreed, abide by their personnel guidelines, avoid abusing privileges, and generally support the business in succeeding.

-This is a risky agreement and requires commitment from both parties.
+This requires commitment from both parties.

 When you choose to break the cycle and stay in that job, you will discover inner strength that will enable you to get and keep a job that really matters.
 If you are in a position that is sucking the very life from you but you have left a few positions already and are accumulating some of that bad job karma, take time to prepare for your next job.